• English

 Programme around Berlin Alexanderplatz

-While walking we listen and ask:
+While walking we listened and asked:

 Who is living here?